Up to 50% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Style-first budgets that still want a full sofa
+• Style-first budgets that still need a full sofa.

 Where it falls short

-• Less rewarding for deep lounging than the sectionals
+• It is less rewarding for deep lounging than the sectionals.

 Pros & Cons